 The trail fender has 1.5" wide stirrup leathers.

 Unless specified, your new Tucker saddle will come with the stirrup it is pictured with.
-However, you may be able to choose a different stirrup free of charge depending upon which saddle you choose and what changes you would like to make.
+However, you may be able to choose one of the stirrups below depending upon which saddle you are getting.

 Stirrups with Tucker's Ergo Balance design keep the rider's foot flat in the stirrup.
 The angled neck decreases joint fatigue and promotes balanced riding.
 Tucker's Trail Glide stirrups are also popular.
 Trail Glide™ stirrups are made of lightweight anodized aluminum alloy and stainless steel hardware with nylon top bar.
 A comfortable thick sponge rubber foot cushion helps lessen knee and ankle fatigue.